This Guaranteed Acceptance Period does not impact the Critical Illness or Accidental Death & Dismemberment (AD&D) coverage in any way.

 The short answer: You can obtain affordable Life Insurance or Critical illness coverage quickly, without answering a long list of questions about your health, and for which you might not normally even be eligible.

 For example, if you have ever been diagnosed with cancer or diabetes, our regular underwriting guidelines state that you would not be eligible to purchase Goose Life insurance coverage.
-During the GAP however, you can buy Life or Critical illness coverage and a 2-year countdown begins.
+During the Guaranteed Acceptance period however, you can buy Life or Critical illness coverage and a 2-year countdown begins.
 Again, in the case of Life coverage, during the first 2 years, the policy can still provide a benefit payment to a beneficiary if the individual dies as a result of any accident (say, a car accident), but death by ‘natural' or 'non-accidental' causes (such as a heart attack or from disease) will not result in a benefit payment during this time period.

 After this 2-year period, the regular coverage under the policy applies as normal, and you have life insurance coverage you would not otherwise have had.